 Adaptive Server does not check for duplicates entries or verify that entries are unique.
 You can update an existing value to any positive integer within the range allowed by the column's declared precision.
-You can check for duplicate entries by creating a unique index on the identity column language is the official name of the language that displays system messages.
-The language must be installed on Adaptive Server.
-The default is us_english.
+You can check for duplicate entries by creating a unique index on the identity column set index\union on | off when enabled, sets limits the scan of a table with an or clause.